DZorikhin/basin-analytics-reports/README.md

   - **_JavaScript_** code to be used by html template
   - **_PDF_** files with graphs for general metrics and all companies to be attached to report
 4. Create interactive report using cloud-native platform and prepared data

+Report itself is a web-based instance and requires specific link to be accessible.
+Once accessed the report could be downloaded as pdf.